Armanhafiz4/Fundamental-project/README.md

 <br><br>
 ![image](https://user-images.githubusercontent.com/74771197/103591682-bb7f6680-4ee8-11eb-9940-914c70b4d779.png)
 <br><br>
 As this screenshot shows, the unit tests have tested majority of my application with 100% of lines within init, forms and models being tested and 71% being tested within the routes.
 This gave an overall of 84% being tested and I used the missing terms command to see which lines from my routes that are missing which would allow me to see what needs to be tested in order to achieve 100% of lines being tested in my unit tests in the future.
+I looked into my routes as I would like to attain 100% next time and my overall test results show that what wasn't covered was the part of my database adding the new workout that the user created, also my missing terms show that my create_exercise URL wasn't tested for.
+I can attain 100% by writing a test for my create_exercise app route the same way I created a unit test for my createworkout app route.
+Also I would need to make a unit test for the database adding the users new workout.

 ### Build